kokatoo/kokatoo.github.io/_posts/2020-10-21-synthetics.markdown

 |           250 | Conversion      | $$-c\mathpunct{,}+p$$     |
 |           260 | Reversal        | $$+c\mathpunct{,}-p$$     |

-Similar to C/Rs, boxes are flat and can be used to transform combination of positions.
+Similar to C/Rs, boxes are flat and can be used to transform verticals, butterfiles and condors (different strikes but same expiration).

 ## <a name="jelly"></a>Jelly Roll